 Title: Infinite Topograph(ies): Forays into Plurality, Play and Resistance in the Chawls of Bombay

-I take as a point of departure for my discussion a documentary film by Indian filmmaker Anand Patwardhan.
-Patwardhan is a prominent documentary film-maker and his films are known for their incisive social-political critique.
-Here, I want to focus on his 1985 film, <Bombay, Our City>, which marks a certain (political) ordering of space.
-Under a program of beautification and urban reorganisation, led by then Municipal Commissioner of Bombay, M. L. Sukhtankar and Police chief Julio Ribeiro, the city administration persecuted a war on slum dwellers, hawkers, rough sleepers and others living in informal housing arrangements (cf. Patwardhan, Bombay Our City>).
+Bombay (now, Mumbai) in the 1980s.
+Mills are closing down, slums are razed to the ground, thousands are evicted from their homes, and century-old workers’ housing estates are turned into flashy high-rise apartment buildings for the wealthy.
+A whole new spatialisation of the city is set underway.
+These processes of reorganization form the focus of two films by prominent Indian documentary film-maker Anand Patwardhan.
+Films that I take as my point of departure here.
+I want to begin by drawing our attention to his 1985 film, <Bombay, Our City>, which captures a certain (political) ordering of space.
+Under a program of beautification and urban reorganisation, led by then Municipal Commissioner of Bombay, M. L. Sukhtankar and Police chief Julio Ribeiro, the city administration persecuted a war on slum dwellers, hawkers, rough sleepers and others living in informal housing arrangements (cf. Patwardhan, <Bombay, Our City>).
 The antagonistic metaphor is crucial and the message it conveyed (as Sukhtankar makes clear in the film) was unequivocal: You will not be tolerated.
 Throughout, Patwardhan introduces us to Bombay’s urban elite and middle classes articulating a singular refrain – how can we tolerate them?
 The smell of filth?
 The shit?
 Paranoically, they exclaim: soon enough they will be on our roads!
 And alongside these remonstrations, bulldozers and police baton-charges demolish slums and brutally attack those living on footpaths and in public spaces.
-A whole new spatialisation of the city is set underway – under a project of beautification – that distributes and allocates parts and places, expunging mill workers, daily-wage labourers, construction workers, domestic workers, and the urban poor in general.
+A project of beautification that at once distributes and allocates parts and places, expunging mill workers, daily-wage labourers, construction workers, domestic workers, and the urban poor in general.

 Equally, it is a process that orders bodies.
 A program of eradication that serves to get rid of those polluted bodies – lazy, filthy, good-for-nothing – that are living out of place.
-In the midst of and all around the arduous and pure bodies of the urban rich.
-Why do they continue to live here?, we hear the urban elite ask in the film – why do they not just work and then leave the city for good.
+In the midst of and all around the arduous and pure bodies of the urban rich. »Why do they continue to live here? «, we hear the urban elite ask in the film – why do they not just work and then leave the city for good.
 Indeed, why don’t we get them to work and then get rid of them?!
 These impure and unruly bodies are quite literally out of place.
-Theirs is the place of no place – neither to be seen or heard – and this non-place is precisely that vast ‘hinterland’ beyond the city boundaries.
+Theirs is the place of no place – neither to be seen or heard – and this non-place is precisely that vast >hinterland< beyond the city boundaries.